opencord/cord/docs/install_virtual.md

 The output of the build will be displayed, as well as saved in `~/build.out`.
 Also logs for individual steps of the build are stored in `~/cord/build/logs`.

->NOTE: If you are connecting to a remote target server, it is highly recommended that you run the above commands in a `tmux` session, or use `mosh` to connect to the target rather than `ssh`.
-Without one of these, interrupted connectivity between your local machine and the remote server may cause the CiaB install to hang.

 The `make -j4 build` step takes a *long time* (at least 1 hour) to run.
-Be patient!
-If it hasn't completely failed yet, then assume all is well!
+Be patient - if it hasn't completely failed yet, then assume all is well!

-### Run basic E2E tests
+### (Optional) Run End-to-End (E2E) tests

 If the build completed without errors, you can use the following command to run basic end-to-end tests:

 ```
 cd ~/cord/build
 make pod-test
 ```

-The output of the tests will be displayed, as well as stored in `~/cord/build/logs`.
+The output of the tests will be displayed, as well as stored in `~/cord/build/logs/<iso8601_datetime>_pod-test`.

 ## Inspecting CiaB

 CiaB creates a virtual CORD POD running inside Vagrant VMs, using libvirt as a backend.
 You can inspect the status of the VM's by setting the `VAGRANT_CWD` environmental variable to `~/cord/build/scenarios/cord` and running `vagrant status`:

 ```
 ~$ cd cord/build